mibengt/evolene/README.md

 EVOLENE_DIRECTORY='`/var/lib/jenkins/workspace/evolene/dist/evolene-1.6`'
 ```

-## :clipboard: How to setup Evolene on Jenkins
+## :clipboard: Setup Evolene on Jenkins

-### 1. Add default envs for builds on the Jenkins server.
+### 1. Add default envs for builds on the Jenkins server

 We recommend that the following envs are available to each Jenkins job.
 The can be overridden by
 env arguments per build as shown above.